 Despite the everyday struggles, Les remains hopeful.
 She looks forward to the future and hopes people will focus more on their health and wellness and realize the importance of self-care.
 She’s also hopeful that the spa industry will boom post-COVID-19.

-Bounce Back with a Citi Personal Loan
+Fund Your Goals with a Citi Personal Loan

 Note: This product is sold by Union Bank of the Philippines, using certain trademarks temporarily under license from Citigroup Inc. and related group entities.